Izzy Fry

-Izzy Fry (born 4 May 2000) is a British track and field athlete and cross country runner.
+Isobel Fry (born 4 May 2000) is a British track and field athlete and cross country runner.
+She won the British national title over 10,000 metres in 2026.

 Early life

 Fry attended Park House School in Newbury, Berkshire.

 Career

 A member of Newbury Athletic Club, Fry finished fourth in the 5000m at the 2019 European Athletics U20 Championships in Boras, Sweden in 2019.
 In March 2020, she reached the number one in the world junior cross country rankings and straddled that with top-10 finishes at the 2019 and 2021 European Cross Country Championships in the age-group category events, winning gold as part of the women's U20 team in Lisbon in 2019.
 She also finished fourth at the 2020 UK National Championships over 5000m.

 2022

 Fry became World University Cross Country champion in March 2022, in Aveiro, Portugal.
 She was also part of a gold medal-winning a British squad in the team event.
 Later that year, she finished third at the NI International Cross Country event, in Belfast.